Points vs Electronic Ignition

 Renewing Points

-Before re-using an old set of points, check that the contact points are not burnt or pitted.
-They can often be renewed with a points file.
 These are speciality files which should not be used for other types of filing, so as not to clog it with small metal particles.
-Avoid using sandpaper to file points, as it will leave tiny particles of grit.
+And don't use sandpaper to file points, it will leave tiny particles of grit.

 points ignition file